 - The Crossing in Columbia, Missouri with pastors Dave Cover and Keith Simon (2001)

 - Riverside Church in Webster Groves, Missouri with pastor Scott Sauls; the current pastor is Zack Eswine (2004)

 - City Church in the Lafayette Square neighborhood of downtown St. Louis with pastors Mike Werkheiser (still serving as pastor) and Phil Woods (2009)

-- Our newest church plant launched in February 2017 in St. Charles County under the leadership of Pastor Brian Roskin.
-More information will follow.
+- Our latest church plant, River City, launched in February 2017 in St. Charles County under the leadership of Pastor Brian Roskin.

 We have also invested heavily in the All Souls Church of Boulder plant in Colorado and our lead pastor Tom Ricks is responsible for directing church planting in our denomination, Evangelical Presbyterian Church.

 What does it take to plant a new church?

 - A target area that is void of significant church presence (church congregations in the US are actually shrinking, not growing)